mucahitduz/Covid-Map/README.md

-# Getting Started with Covid-19 Tracker App
+# Getting Started with Covid-19 Map App

 This documentation will help you install the application in your windows machine.